Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

        - Displays search results in a dropdown list.
        - Redirects users to a building’s page if only one match is found.
      - Offers recommendation buttons for commonly searched places (Library, Gym, Cafe, etc.).
+     -Displays AI results or lists of matching buildings dynamically.
      - Enhances user experience with a responsive UI and smooth navigation.
+     - Includes direct links to About.js and Contact.js at the top right for quick access without a navbar.

 ### `Building.js`:
    * Dynamically renders detailed information about a selected campus building based on the URL parameter.
 Displays slideshow images, operating hours, services, departments, and includes Google Maps navigation with walking/driving routes from the user’s live location.